 The Division of Neonatology contains a very productive group of cellular, molecular, and translational investigators.
 Division members have recently published in high-impact journals including PNAS, J Biol Chem, PLoS One, and Glia.
 Research has been supported by both the NIH, foundation, and industry sources.
 Investigators have presented data at many National and International meetings and received multiple awards.

 Division Faculty members studying the basic mechanisms of disease include Drs.
-Evan Snyder (neuronal stem cells and disease), Lars Bode (human mild oligosaccharides), Greg Heldt (development of synthetic surfactants), Farhad Imam (genetic response to hypoxia and stress), and Lance Prince (inflammation, immunity, and lung development).
+Lars Bode (human mild oligosaccharides), Greg Heldt (development of synthetic surfactants), Farhad Imam (genetic response to hypoxia and stress), and Lance Prince (inflammation, immunity, and lung development).

 New translational investigations include a Trial of Therapeutic Hypothermia during Transport (Dr. Jose Honold), a Review of Blood Culture Negative Sepsis in Neonates (Dr. Jane O’Donnell), Efficacy of Intravenous Levetiracetam in the Treatment of Neonatal Seizures (Dr. Richard Haas, Dr. Mary J. Harbert, Dr. Brian Lane, Dr. Jose Honold), and Evaluation of Video Laryngoscopy (Dr. Jae Kim).